- Address fundamental question about the response of the terrestrial and marine plants during extreme climate change

 Potential CASE partner with Halliburton as this project is investigating an important hydrocarbon source rock and reservoir interval.

 Applicants should have a strong background in, and enthusiasm for field geology including the ability to work independently in the field in Morocco after initial training.
-In addition the student should be interested in microfossil analysis and microscope work.
-A driving licence is essential and a good command of French would be advantageous.
+In addition, the student should be interested in microfossil analysis and microscope work.
+A full driving licence is essential and you need to be over 21 to hire a car.
+A good command of French would be advantageous.
 The student will join a well-established team researching palaeoenvironmental change at the Open University (http://www.open.ac.uk/science/environment-earth-ecosystems/research/palaeoenvironmental-change).
 If you would like to apply or require further information please contact Angela Coe at the Open University (Angela.Coe@open.ac.uk).

 - an academic CV containing contact details of three academic references

 - a CENTA application form, downloadable from: www.centa.org.uk/apply/

 - and an Open University application form, downloadable from: http://www.open.ac.uk/students/research/system/files/documents/Application%20form%20-%20uk-eu_0.docx